South Dakota Agriculture in the Classroom

 The Exploring Agriculture Road Trip incorporates a creative approach to learning about the agricultural foundation and history of our state.
 Agriculture and history activities are linked to the town’s name or history.
 For example: In Lemmon, students learn about beef cattle and cattle brands.
 In Mitchell, students learn about corns, grains, and the Corn Palace.

 Features of the Exploring Agriculture – SD Road Trip program include:

 - A “South Dakota Road Trip” website that includes interactive grade 4 lesson plans, games and activities.

 - Designed for cross-curricular delivery.
-Activities include standards-based STEM (science, technology, engineering and math) and English language arts, social studies, art, and school counseling (careers).
+Activities include standards-based STEAM (science, technology, engineering, art education, and math) and English language arts, social studies, and school counseling (careers).

 - Interactive history and agriculture and passport activities provide hands-on learning opportunities for students.

 - An “Ag Weekly” blog gives information on current events and topics in South Dakota.

 - An online journal provides for research and writing activities on agriculture and history topics.